Zekiah-A/RplaceBot/README.md

  - This project can be compiled easily with `gcc main.c lib/parson.c lib/parson.h -o RplaceBot -pthread -ldiscord -lcurl -lpng -lsqlite3 -Wall -Wextra -Wno-unused-parameter` and ran with ./RplaceBot.

+ - This project can be debugged with flags `-Wall -Wextra -Wno-unused-parameter` / `-g -fsanitize=address` and gdb.

 ## Notes:
  - The parameter mod_roles in rplace_bot.json must be an array of strings due to parsing library limitations.
  - Bot data is stored in a SQLITE DB file called `rplace_bot.db`.